pricing

 We are a community of highly qualified Orton-Gillingham (Yoshimoto OG) -trained specialists consisting of special and general educators from the Denver Metro area.
 Each of these exceptional educators is passionate about kids - especially those with literacy struggles, dyslexia, dysgraphia, and dyscalculia.

-Our Executive Director, Elenn Steinberg, is Wilson Certified, International Dyslexia Association Certified, and highly skilled in Orton-Gillingham methodology.
-Her company, Orton-Gillingham International (OGI) , is one of the most highly-respected O-G organizations in the United States and abroad.
+Our founder Elenn Steinberg, was Wilson Certified, International Dyslexia Association Certified, and highly skilled in Orton-Gillingham methodology.
+The other company she founded, Orton-Gillingham International (OGI) , is one of the most highly-respected O-G organizations in the United States and abroad.
 OGI is an approved provider for the state of Colorado READ Act and the International Dyslexia Association/ Center for Effective Reading Instruction.
-Our Director, Shane Baxter, is a Speech-Language Pathologist formerly with the Cherry Creek School District.
-He is a Certified Structured Literacy Dyslexia Interventionist and Master Trainer for Orton-Gillingham International.
-Together, they ensure Super Star Tutors and staff are empowered to support our learners.